Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 Verdict: Foul

 Attack of the Clones is not a good movie and is worse than every other Star Wars film in the franchise.
 In several ways, it's a bigger disappointment than Episode I because it's just two hours of wasted potential for something more.
 Anakin could have been a deeper, more interesting character.
-Jengo Fett could have shown that the Fetts weren't just a family of easily-dispatched, bumbling bounty hunters with cool outfits.
+Jango Fett could have shown that the Fetts weren't just a family of easily dispatched, bumbling bounty hunters with cool outfits.
 And the love between Anakin and Padme could have been a more genuine portrayal of respect between two strong-willed characters, instead of a girl who just felt sorry for the spoiled kid with magic powers and didn't mind his aggressively perverse, psychopathic tendencies.
 Attack of the Clones is boring, sappy, and bland.
 Maybe someday, someone more competent will remake the trilogy and it will be watchable.

 Hurry!
 We must marry so it's acceptable for me to impregnate you in time for the next movie!